 When most people think of bulimia, they think of one type of eating disorder.
 That is, they imagine someone who binges on an excessive amount of food in a short time, then purging that food by vomiting or using laxatives.
 But this sole view of bulimia is in error.
-In fact, there are multiple types of the condition, including the categories of purging vs non purging bulimia.
+In fact, there are multiple types of the condition that a person suffering from drug and alcohol addiction could experience, including the categories of purging vs non-purging bulimia.

 Bulimia, called bulimia nervosa by doctors, is a sometimes deadly eating disorder.
 It involves cycles of eating very large amounts of food in a binge.
 Then the individual compensates for this eating through behaviors they believe free them from the effects of their binge.
 Purging is one group of these behaviors, including self-induced vomiting and using diuretics or laxatives.